-- 1. To elect two directors to serve a three-year term expiring in 2024; - 2.
-To approve an amendment to the Company's 2020 Employee, Director and Consultant Equity Incentive Plan, or the 2020 Plan, to add 2,250,000 shares for issuance under the 2020 Plan; - 3.
-To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2021; - 4.
-To conduct a non-binding advisory vote to approve the compensation of our named executive officers; and - 5.
-To transact such other business that is properly presented at the annual meeting and any adjournments or postponements thereof.
+- 1. To elect three directors to serve a three-year term expiring in 2026; - to approve an amendment to the Company's 2020 Employee, Director and Consultant Equity Incentive Plan, as amended, or the 2020 Plan, to add 6,000,000 shares for issuance under the 2020 Plan; - 3. to approve the Company's 2023 Employee Stock Purchase Plan; - 4. to ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023; - 5. to conduct a non-binding advisory vote to approve the compensation of our named executive officers; and - 6. to transact such other business that is properly presented at the annual meeting and any adjournments or postponements thereof.